RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

  -servername <hostname>
 ```

-If you are connected to the database, you will receive `PONG`, back as shown below:
+If you are connected to the database, you will receive `PONG` back, as shown below:

 ```bash
 ...